hk-speedrunning/HK-Rules/route-notes/Any% (1.4.3.2+ QGA).md

 - When THK is stabbing themself they only take 1 damage from any source.
 Don’t use your spells then: save up soul for after, take time to heal if you need.
 - If you can get over THK as they scream so you fall into them, you get to gain control early and ‘skip’ the scream.
 This is only really useful for the fourth and final scream (counting first from the one that begins the fight).
 - focus after they die, absorb the infection, GG

-**
-# Alternate Route: Deepnest Spa/Spore Shroom

- On patch 1.4.3.2, Spore Shroom is bugged such that it deals much more damage per use to The Hollow Knight.
-This was patched in 1.5 patches (there’s like a 20% chance that it just doesn’t deal damage to THK now, idk), but the route through Deepnest that would get it on 1.4 is still applicable for those not wanting to do QGA or a very tricky Queen’s Gardens with a lot of timeloss potential.
-Without Spore Shroom, the route is said to lose approximately 40-45 seconds, which Spore Shroom THK drops to about 20 seconds, but I’m unsure how heavily timed that is with current optimizations.

-The only changes to the route are from after Uumuu to entering Beast’s Den, and geo routing is the same.
-We’re just taking a different route to Beast’s Den to avoid Queen’s Gardens.

-## Fungal movement
-- after Archives, go left
-- head down, go right past Queen’s Station into Fungal Wastes
-- drop into first downward transition, head left in room after
-- go left to Spore Shroom room (pick up if 1.4.3.2 and use hazard to respawn up top, else just ignore)
-- fall into Deepnest from breakable floor (have to go all the way past and then back over to break floor)

-## Deepnest movement
-- after fall (cancel hardfall with dash), head right, then to bottom
-- head down garpede room, then down larger room to Deepnest hot springs (optional bench here)
-- head left from hot springs, then up and left (above Nosk entrance)
-- head all the way to the top-left transitions in the next two rooms
-- last room is the same as QG route, head left to Distant Village

-## THK Scream
-- before leaving Beast’s Den, bench and remove Shaman Stone for Spore Shroom (don’t overcharm, your soul is just going to healing)

-## The Hollow Knight
-- The strategy here is much different with Spore Shroom.
-The charm has a cooldown on when it produces a spore cloud, but that gets reset if you take damage.
-So optimally, you can heal, get hit, and start another heal to do a ton more damage.
-- The other major tactic is using inventory to cancel knockback - if you open your inventory while on the ground before you get hit, you get control immediately instead of having a knockback animation.
-This means you can start healing quicker after taking a hit.
-- To my knowledge, Spore Shroom bypasses THK’s 1-damage self-stab rule, but it’s still one of the best times to stock up on soul.